 Sleep Stages (Light, Deep, REM)

 Sleep helps the body with everything from memory storage to weight loss.
-When you optimize sleep, you can greatly enhance your physical and mental health.
-Going through the sleep stages properly
+Optimizing your sleep can significantly improve both your physical and mental well-being.
+Ensuring you go through the sleep stages correctly is essential.

 What Are Sleep Stages?

-The 4-5 stages of sleep are different types of sleep, in which our bodies perform certain functions or even sit at different temperatures.
+The 4-5 stages of sleep are different types of sleep in which our bodies perform certain functions or even sit at different temperatures.
 The longer we sleep, the more stages we go through.
-By sleeping for more than two or three hours, we enter these sleep stages multiple times.
+We enter these sleep stages multiple times by sleeping for more than two or three hours.

 sleep cycles